-For John*, a man who’s been living with HIV for the past 11 years, U=U has been life changing.
+For Matt, who’s been living with HIV for the past 12 years, U=U has been life changing.
 U=U helped heal the self-stigma he had been living with and find love with a partner in a serodifferent relationship.

-John said, “Back when I was diagnosed with HIV in 2011, U=U wasn’t a thing.
+Matt said, “Back when I was diagnosed with HIV in 2011, U=U wasn’t a thing.
 I had resigned myself to the fact that I was probably going to spend the rest of my life alone, never to find love again.
-And I was so scared of ‘infecting’ someone.
+And I was so scared of passing the virus on to someone.
 I was so relieved to learn that being undetectable meant that I couldn’t pass on the virus.
 I no longer felt dirty, toxic and unloveable.
 For the first time, it opened up the possibility of living a normal life and finding a lover whether they were positive or negative.”

 Bobby Goldsmith Foundation's CEO, Nick Lawson agrees.
 He said, “If HIV can’t be transmitted, then it is no longer any different from so many other pathologies that people live their daily lives with very comfortably.
 And I think U=U certainly contributed very importantly to that.”